TelemetryDeck/docs/articles/login-options.md

 **Will TelemetryDeck add other identity providers in the future?**

 We can add another identity provider if you need, just let us know!

+{% callToAction "Create your free TelemetryDeck account now" "Get awesome privacy-first analytics for your app" %}